Toyota 2GR-FE Guide – Everything You Need To Know

-If that’s not enough, you can consider upgrading the supercharger, injectors, pistons and engine management.
+If that’s not enough, you can consider upgrading the supercharger, throttle valve, injectors, pistons, and engine management.
 You’re likely to run into considerable costs with doing so, but it’ll undoubtedly be a solid platform to achieve impressive numbers.

 Turbocharging is also an option, and we’ve heard of over 800hp+ being produced using a stock bottom-end 2GR with extensive supporting modifications on a twin-turbo setup running 18psi of boost, which is highly impressive!

-There’s no doubt that the 2GR-FE is a testament to the solid, reliable engines which the Japanese are notorious for creating and it had very few major problems during its lifetime.
+There’s no doubt that the 2GR-FE is a testament to the solid, reliable engines which the Japanese are notorious for creating, and it had very few significant problems during its lifetime.

 Despite its reliability, nothing is perfect, and we’ve had to dig deep to find some problems that you may want to look out for when purchasing.

-If you’re noticing an oil leak, then the chances are the culprit is the oil tube in the VVTi system, this was made from an iron-rubber-iron component which can sometimes be prone to perishing over time.
+If you’re noticing an oil leak, the chances are the culprit is the oil tube in the VVTi system.
+This was made from an iron-rubber-iron component that can sometimes perish over time.
 This was a common issue with pre-2010 Toyota engines, and there are now all-metal replacements to resolve the issue.

 Squealing or load rattling from the idler pulley is another issue that may need to be addressed.
 However, Toyota has also resolved this issue by creating a heavy-duty equivalent should you ever need to replace it.

-There are reports of an engine noise which sounds almost like grinding after startup.
-This is usually caused by the VVTi system, which may require repair, so we advise listening out for this if you’re intending to purchase a 2GR-FE.
+There are reports of an engine noise that sounds almost like grinding after startup.
+This is usually caused by the VVTi system, which may require repair, so we advise listening out for this if you intend to purchase a 2GR-FE.

 If you’re noticing low revs at idle, this has an easy fix of simply cleaning the throttle body, and this is advised to do every 30,000 miles to avoid the issue surfacing.